 Ever since the announcement of these I’ve been waiting for the chance to write our Edifier X3 Review.
-So, when they arrived a few days ago, I pretty much ripped the package open and got to work right away.
+So, when they arrived a few days ago I was super excited to check them out.
+I’d only just about finished closing the door on the delivery driver and I’d already ripped the package straight open and got to work on the review.

 I love Edifier’s audio gear.
-It’s great quality and their gear always does what they say it’ll do.
+It’s great quality and their audio equipment always does what they say it’ll do.
 They’re no if’s, but’s or maybes, it just works.

-Let’s take a look at the review in full and see if they nailed it or not!
+Let’s take a look at my Edifier X3 review in full and see if these are as good as I’d hoped they’d be.
+Because, on paper they should be fantastic.

 Edifier X3 Review